shawntabrizi/rust-and-polkadot-workshop/polkadot/collectables/buy-kitty.md

 Then, we write the `buy_kitty` dispatchable which simply verifies the function caller and calls `do_buy_kitty`.

-To perform a change in balances, we'll simply use FRAME's `Currency` trait and [`transfer`](https://docs.substrate.io/rustdocs/latest/frame_support/traits/tokens/currency/trait.Currency.html#tymethod.transfer) method.
+To perform a change in balances, we'll simply use FRAME's `fungible::Mutate` trait and [`transfer`](https://paritytech.github.io/polkadot-sdk/master/frame/traits/tokens/fungible/index.html) method.

 Your turn!